 You want to focus on audience because different readers, different discourse communities, have unique and sometimes conflicting ideas about what constitutes reliable evidence.
-For instance, some people may be easily swayed by their emotions.
-That’s why rhetoricians appeal to pathos rather than ethos and logos.
-Others may find such appeals to pathos to be inappropriate, unprofessional, deceitful.
+You’ll want to consider how emotionally charged the situation is.

-Regardless of the type used, all evidence serves the same general function: evidence bolsters a writer’s claims.
-The trick is to determine, during composing, what type of evidence will most help your point.
+Regardless of the type used, all evidence serves the same general function: proof/confirmation bolsters a writer’s claims.
+The trick is to determine, during composing, what type of evidence will most help substantiate your claims.